dotlang/language/doc/RFE.md

 Treating module like a struct has its own advantages but is a bit confusing.
 Everything can be defined everywhere!
 Let's say: module/ns can have bindings with compile-time decideable values and types.
-struct: can have binding definitions without any value (No types).
+struct: can have binding definitions without any value (No types). we want to avoid confusion because it leads to ambiguity and different ways of doing one thing which makes code difficult to read and maintain.
+Now we can have functions defined inside struct or at the module level `->` two ways to define functionality.
+If we only allow lambda at module level, this will be reduces.